aavashlamichhane/Lung-Disease-Detection/README.md

 ### Step 2: Open three terminal instances.

-### Step 3: In one of them navigate inside the LD folder which is inside the Django folder (folder where manage.py is located) and run:
+### Step 3: In one of them navigate inside tbase directory of the Django-server (folder where manage.py is located) and run:

 `py manage.py runserver`